streamnative/function-mesh-website/docs/scaling.md

 ## Autoscaling

 Function Mesh supports scaling Pods (Pulsar instances) based on the CPU utilization automatically.
+Function Mesh auto-scales the number of Pods based on the CPU usage, memory usage, a single metrics.

+- CPU usage: auto-scale the number of Pods based on 80%, 50% or 20% CPU utilization.
+- Memory usage: auto-scale the number of Pods based on 80%, 50% or 20% memory utilization.
+- metrics: auto-scale the number of Pods based on a single metrics.
+For details, see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#metricspec-v2beta2-autoscaling).

+> **Note**
+>
+> If you have configured autoscaling based on CPU usages, memory usage, or both of them, you do not need to configure autoscaling based on a specific memory and vice versa.

 By default, autoscaling is disabled (The value of the `maxReplicas` parameter is set to `0`).
 To enable autoscaling, you can specify the `maxReplicas` parameter and set a value for it in the CRD.
 This value should be greater than the value of the `replicas` parameter.
+Then, the number of Pods is automatically scaled when 80% CPU is utilized.

+### Prerequisites

+Deploy the metrics server in the cluster.
+The Metrics server provides metrics through the Metrics API.
+The Horizontal Pod Autoscaler (HPA) uses this API to collect metrics.
+To learn how to deploy the metrics-server, see the [metrics-server documentation](https://github.com/kubernetes-sigs/metrics-server#deployment).

 ### Auto-scale Pulsar Functions